Want to go back to school, but need some financial assistance? The Medina County Career Center’s Financial Aid Coordinator may be able to help you.

 Veterans of the United States armed forces may be eligible for a broad range of programs and services provided by the VA.
 Eligibility for most VA benefits is based upon discharge from active military service under other than dishonorable conditions, and certain benefits require service during wartime.

-The Bureau of Vocational Rehabilitation (BVR) provides services leading to employment for people with physical, mental, and emotional disabilities.
+The Opportunities for Ohioans with Disabilities provides services leading to employment for people with physical, mental, and emotional disabilities.
 Students can contact the BVR to see if they qualify for financial assistance.

 The Federal IASG Grant is non-need-based.
 It is awarded to undergraduate dependents of deceased veterans who died as a result of military service in Iraq or Afghanistan after September 11, 2001.
 At the time of the veteran’s death, the student must have been enrolled at an institution of higher education or have been 23 years of age or younger.